The global moduli theory of symplectic varieties: Introduction

 \end{enumerate}

 \end{theorem}

-Theorem \ref{maintorelli} of course applies to the smooth case, and yields a new proof of Verbitsky's global Torelli theorem.
+Theorem \ref{maintorelli} of course also applies to the smooth case, and yields a new proof of Verbitsky's global Torelli theorem.
+Note that $\Q$-factorial terminal singularities form a natural class of singularities for symplectic varieties---see Example \ref{exhs} for some examples.
+First, such singularities are well-suited to MMP techniques (see for example Section \ref{section proj degen} and Example \ref{exhs}(\ref{egsacca})).
+Second, symplectic varieties always have canonical singularities, and any projective primitive symplectic variety $X$ admits a crepant partial resolution with $\Q$-factorial terminal singularities $X'$ (a so-called $\Q$-factorial terminalization) whose deformation theory controls that of $X$ (see Section \ref{sect Qfact}).
+Note that a $\Q$-factorial terminal $K$-trivial variety does not admit a further crepant resolution.
+A version of Theorem \ref{maintorelli} has been proven by Menet \cite{Men20} for a symplectic varieties with quotient singularities; see Example~\ref{exhs}(\ref{egsingmod}) for an explicit example of a $\Q$-factorial terminal symplectic variety which does not have quotient singularities.

-In \cite[Theorem 1.3]{BL16} the authors prove Theorem \ref{maintorelli} (\emph{with} surjectivity in part (2)) in the case where $\gothM$ parametrizes primitive symplectic varieties admitting a crepant resolution.
+In \cite[Theorem 1.3]{BL16} the authors prove Theorem \ref{maintorelli} (\emph{with} surjectivity in part (3)) in the case where $\gothM$ parametrizes primitive symplectic varieties admitting a crepant resolution.
 The proof crucially uses that simultaneous crepant resolutions exist in locally trivial families of such varieties, as then Verbitsky's global Torelli theorem can be applied to the crepant resolution.
-Note that by definition, $\gothM$ consists of varieties of a fixed locally trivial deformation type which allows to prove that either all varieties it parametrizes admit a crepant resolution or none.
+Note that by definition, $\gothM$ consists of varieties of a fixed locally trivial deformation type which allows one to prove that either all varieties it parametrizes admit a crepant resolution or none.

-In the general setting, one could try to reduce to the $\Q$-factorial terminal case by passing to a simultaneous $\Q$-factorial terminalization, but even in this case a new strategy is needed as Verbitsky's proof (as well as Huybrechts' proof of the surjectivity of the period map \cite[Theorem 8.1]{Huy99}) fundamentally uses the existence of hyperk\"ahler metrics and twistor deformations.
-Instead, we prove Theorem~\ref{maintorelli} directly using Verbitsky's classification \cite[Theorem 4.8]{Ver15} and \cite[Theorem~2.5]{Ver17} of orbit closures of the monodromy action on the period domain via Ratner theory, which is responsible for the assumption $b_2(X)\geq 5$ in the theorem.
-The surjectivity in Theorem \ref{maintorelli} then follows from a slight generalization to the $\Q$-factorial terminal case of work of Koll\'ar--Laza--Sacc\`a--Voisin \cite{KLSV18} on projective degenerations using MMP techniques.
+The main difficulty in the general setting is that while one could try to reduce to the $\Q$-factorial terminal case by passing to a simultaneous $\Q$-factorial terminalization, even in this case a new strategy is needed as Verbitsky's proof (as well as Huybrechts' proof of the surjectivity of the period map \cite[Theorem 8.1]{Huy99}) fundamentally uses the existence of hyperk\"ahler metrics and twistor deformations.
+We instead prove Theorem~\ref{maintorelli} directly using global results on the geometry of the period domain via Ratner theory (as first investigated by Verbitsky \cite{Ver15,Ver17}) together with finiteness results coming from algebraic geometry.
+The surjectivity in Theorem \ref{maintorelli} then follows from a generalization to the $\Q$-factorial terminal case of work of Koll\'ar--Laza--Sacc\`a--Voisin \cite{KLSV18} on projective degenerations using MMP techniques.

 In fact, there is another problem with the naive generalization of the argument of \cite{BL16}: $\Q$-factorial terminalizations are not guaranteed to exist in the analytic setting.
 In the projective case the existence of a $\Q$-factorial terminalization is a consequence of deep results of Birkar--Cascini--Hacon--\Mac Kernan \cite{BCHM10} on the termination of an appropriate version of the MMP, but it is not even clear \emph{a priori} that a symplectic variety can be deformed to a projective one (although Namikawa \cite{Nam02} has results in this direction).
 For this reason, we need a projectivity criterion for symplectic varieties, analogous to Huybrechts' criterion \cite[Theorem~3.11]{Huy99} for hyperk\"ahler manifolds: \begin{theorem} Let $X$ be a primitive symplectic variety, and assume $\alpha \in H^2(X,\Q)$ is a $(1,1)$-class with $q_X(\alpha)> 0$.
 Then $X$ is projective. \end{theorem} \begin{corollary}Every primitive symplectic variety is locally trivially deformation equivalent to a projective primitive symplectic variety. \end{corollary} The proof uses a (weak) singular analog of the Demailly--P\u{a}un theorem on the numerical characterization of the K\"ahler cone.